Atri-Labs/atrilabs-engine/README.md

 - All the files for your website are being auto-generated in your local directory.
 - You can write the backend of your website at `controllers/routes/<page_name>/main.py`.

-You can follow our [video tutorial 👇](https://www.youtube.com/watch?v=cNCUVF9o8oY) or our [written guide 👉](https://docs.atrilabs.com/getting-started/create-app) to create your first Atri app.
+You can follow our [video tutorial 👇](https://www.youtube.com/watch?v=cNCUVF9o8oY) or our [written guide](https://docs.atrilabs.com/getting-started/create-app) to create your first Atri app.

 [![Watch the video](https://img.youtube.com/vi/cNCUVF9o8oY/0.jpg)](https://youtu.be/cNCUVF9o8oY)